microsoft/vscode-docs/api/extension-capabilities/extending-workbench.md

 ## Status Bar Item

 Extensions can create custom [`StatusBarItem`](/api/references/vscode-api#StatusBarItem) that display in the Status Bar.
-Status Bar Items can show text and icons and run commmands on click events.
+Status Bar Items can show text and icons and run commands on click events.

 - Show text and icons
 - Run a command on click